stanleyjin1996/Aces/README.md

    they standardize the foru economic variables and add them together and divide by the square root of 4. **It turns out that they**
    **assume these four variables are normally distributed and uncorrelated.
 However, the factors are actually positively correlated**
    **especially during stressful period.
 Further improvement could be finding a remedy for this.**
+5. Regime Shifts: Implications for Dynamic Strategies.
+The authos show how to apply Markov-switching models to forecast regimes in market turbulance, inflation, economic growth.
+Details regarding the model and algorithm are provided.

 ## Some topics to be considered for the project
 1. **Using different unsupervised learning algorithms to detect regime shifts.
 For example, K-means clustering, Mean-shift clustering,**